RowidaAdel/Todo-React-App/README.md

 - **localStorage**: For saving tasks to the user's browser.
 - **Font Awesome**: For icons (used in the theme toggle button).

-## Getting Started

-Clone the repository and navigate to the project directory.
-Then, run the following commands:

-### Install Dependencies
 To install the dependencies, run:
 ```bash
 npm install